-ADCB holds 100% of the Group issued and fully paid up share capital and Abu Dhabi Investment Council holds 60.20% (December 31, 2019 - 60.20%) of ADCB's issued and fully paid up share capital.
-Abu Dhabi Investment Council was established by the Government of Abu Dhabi pursuant to law No. 16 of 2006 and so the ultimate controlling party is the Government of Abu Dhabi.
+ADCB holds 100% of the Group issued and fully paid up share capital.
+Mubadala Investment Company holds 60.20% of ADCB's issued and fully paid up share capital through its wholly owned subsidiary One Hundred and Fourteenth Investment Company - Sole Proprietorship LLC (December 31, 2020 - 60.20% held by Mubadala Investment Company through Abu Dhabi Investment Council Company PJSC).
+The Government of Abu Dhabi owns 100% of Mubadala Investment Company and so the ultimate controlling party is the Government of Abu Dhabi.